-The presence of sampled data is called out in the Cloudflare dashboard and in the description of the data set in the API.
+The presence of sampled data is also called out in the Cloudflare dashboard and in the description of the dataset in the API.

 Cloudflare almost always uses adaptive sampling, which means the sample rate fluctuates depending on the volume of data ingested or queried.
 If the number of records is relatively small, sampling is not used.
 However, as the volume of records grows larger, progressively lower sample rates are applied.
-Firewall Analytics and the Firewall Event Log follow this model.
+Security Events (also known as Firewall Events) and the Security Event Log follow this model.
 Data nodes that use adaptive sampling are easy to identify by the

 Adaptive suffix in the node name, as in

 The following data nodes are based on fixed sampling, where the sample rate does not vary:

 |Use with caution.
 A 1% sample rate does not provide accurate estimates for datasets smaller than a certain threshold, a scenario the Cloudflare dashboard calls out explicitly but the API does not.

 |Sampling rate is in terms of packet count (1 of every 8,192 packets).

 Because sampling is primarily adaptive and automatically adjusts to provide an accurate estimate, the sampling rate cannot be directly controlled.
 Enterprise customers have access to raw data via Cloudflare Logs.